 The main story narrows down in scope, but it’s basically still the feud between the Belters and the OPA on one side, and the ‘Inners’ / Corporate types on the other.
 I did like how the book raises the question on who has ‘dibs’ on new ground / planets; Even if there isn’t a clear cut answer by the end, the philosophical and political concepts related to it are worth a think.

 In Cibola Burn the focus narrows and focuses on an alien planet, which gives us a nice chance to examine the authors ability to create new ecosystems, but in my opinion it fell a bit flat in the execution department.
 This new planet offers so many options to create a whole new “world”, but apart from one funny species and a few plot devices, there isn’t really that much to it.
-It doesn’t have to be Sanderson specific, as this is not that kind of novel, but to me the whole planet felt a bit sterile and boring.
+It doesn’t have to be Sanderson levels of specific, as this is not that kind of novel, but to me the whole planet felt a bit sterile and boring.

 For the first time in this series, the new characters didn’t feel real or believeable and it annoyed me quite a bit, especially at the start, when we’re following the rebel colonists which are fighting the evil corporation and both sides are so incredibly black and white.
 No one seems to be capable of any other thoughts than the one their doctrine prescribes.
 We do get a fair bit of Alex & Naomi, which I appreciated.